aarong1/aarong1/README.md

 Hugo and GatsbyJS were popular options and would recommend either, both having a selection of theming options out of the box.

-_Gatsby_ in particular had a steep learning curve, being based on reactjs, but inevitably had the greatest reward.
+_Gatsby_ in particular had a steep learning curve, being based on reactjs, but had the greatest reward.

 ## Table of Contents